LMBertholdo/template_sbc/README.md

-# template_sbc
+# SBC OpenLib LaTeX Template

-Template Anais SBC - Portugues
+This repository holds the LaTeX class and example article for papers to be submitted for the SBC OpenLib.